At the Women’s Centre, we acknowledge that girls have unique experiences related to being a girl.

 - Build their self-esteem, confidence and belief in their own abilities

-- Connect with a community of girls and build supportive friendships
+- Connect with a community of girls and gender diverse youth and build supportive friendships

-- Explore and develop their leadership skills by engaging in small and medium-sized projects, workshops, and leading sessions of their own
+- Explore and develop their leadership skills by engaging in small and medium-sized projects, workshops, and leading sessions on their own

 - Gain an introduction to activism, social justice, and social change

-- Meet local women, girl leaders, and activists who are influencing change in their communities
+- Meet local women, girl and gender diverse leaders, and activists who are influencing change in their communities

 - Learn about the impact of gender roles, sexism, racism, violence, stereotypes and other issues in a safe environment